 Boats 26 feet and over in length must display a 4" x 9" "MARPOL" trash placard.
-This is subject to change 4/1/13.
+This is currently being revised.

 Boats 40 feet and over must also display a written trash disposal plan.

 It is illegal for any vessel to dump plastic trash anywhere in the ocean or navigable waters of the United States.
 Annex V of the MARPOL TREATY is a new International Law for a cleaner, safer marine environment.
 Each violation of these requirements may result in civil penalt up to \$25,000, a fine up to \$50,000, and imprisonment up to 5 years.
-2013